 When it comes to personal injury cases, the term “pain and suffering” has a specific meaning.
 This terminology is used to describe financial compensation for a person’s physical pain that results from an accident.
 Pain and suffering is only one of the types of damages that could be available through a personal injury lawsuit.

-Depending on the scope of your injuries, an accident could result in pain that last the rest of your life.
+Depending on the scope of your injuries, an accident could result in pain that lasts the rest of your life.
 This is known as chronic pain.
 Chronic pain can occur following a number of specific injuries, including nerve damage, traumatic brain injuries, or amputation.

 Limits on Pain and Suffering Compensation in Hawaii